 As one of the leading universities in Africa, UCT can play a vital role in connecting institutions in the northern hemisphere with networks across our continent.
 It can draw international expertise here to ensure that an African voice is present in global debates.

 UCT is driven to become a vibrant centre of knowledge production on African issues, with both African and global partners, and to produce research of the highest international standards.

 The sustainable development goals (SDGs) adopted by the United Nations (UN) focus on the world’s most intractable problems.
 The UN recognises that the goals cannot be met by people working in isolation, and has included "partnerships" as the 17th goal.

 Formal international research networks are multiplying as research itself has become globalised.
 Universities around the world recognise the need to create ways to organise funding and support for collaborative research.
 These formal networks have a number of advantages.
 Perhaps the most significant is the establishment, over time, of trust between the institutions involved that can underpin on-the-ground collaborations and encourage the nurturing of further collaborations.

 UCT is a member of several carefully selected formal networks, each established with specific goals in mind that bring different and distinct strategic benefits to its members.

 UCT’s formal networks are managed by Wilna Venter, research collaboration specialist.

-UCT joined WUN in October 2009 as part of the strategic goal to increase international research collaboration.
+UCT joined WUN in October 2009 as part of the university's strategic goal to increase international research collaboration.